Drive storage and free space

 - Did you hear the normal startup

 sound?
-No sound (is sound turned down or off)?
-A different sound, a
+No sound (audio turned down or off)?
+A different sound, a long

 - Does the power button light up?
 Does

-it stay on or go off when released?
+it stay on, go off or flash once?
 Is it pulsing?
 Does any sound at

 all come from the CPU (fans, drives spinning, other noises)?